meriem19alg/machine-learning/README.md

 ## Overview

-This project demonstrates the application of machine learning techniques to solve various problems.
-It includes the implementation of supervised and unsupervised learning algorithms and their performance evaluation using real-world datasets.
+This project demonstrates the application of machine learning techniques on various datasets.
+The goal is to explore different algorithms and evaluate their performance for real-world tasks.

-Key features:
+**Key Features:**
-- Preprocessing of datasets
+- Data preprocessing and feature engineering
-- Training and evaluation of multiple machine learning models
+- Implementation of machine learning algorithms
-- Performance metrics for model evaluation
+- Model evaluation and comparison
 - Visualization of results

 ## Installation